tommasoc80/TimeMLEventTrigger/README.md

 - the output of the NewsReader Pipeline (http://www.newsreader-project.eu/results/software/) ; or
 - the output of the NewsReader Pipeline (http://www.newsreader-project.eu/results/software/) and the output of the Stanford CoreNLP pipeline (http://stanfordnlp.github.io/CoreNLP/)

+As for test data, two feature extraction scripts are available.
+The scripts ending with "*_te3.py*" deal with TempEval-3 data only; the other with any other dataset or pre-processed text files.

 Two CRF templates are made available:
-1) NWR-only: features are obtained only from the NewsReader Pipeline, Predicate Matrix (version 1.1), and WordNet supersenses (for nouns only)
+-) NWR-only: features are obtained only from the NewsReader Pipeline, Predicate Matrix (version 1.1), and WordNet supersenses (for nouns only)
-2) Stanford+NWR: features are obtained by combning together the output of the Stanford CoreNLP tool (basic morph-synatactic and dependency features), the NewsReaer pipeline (the semantic role layer), Predicate Matrix (version 1.1), and and WordNet supersenses (for nouns only)
+-) Stanford+NWR: features are obtained by combning together the output of the Stanford CoreNLP tool (basic morph-synatactic and dependency features), the NewsReaer pipeline (the semantic role layer), Predicate Matrix (version 1.1), and and WordNet supersenses (for nouns only)

 Evaluation has been conducted on the TempEval-3 Platinum test set.
 See table below for results and comparison with best 3 sota systems which took part to the TempEval-3 evaluation exercise (for more details https://www.cs.york.ac.uk/semeval-2013/task1/index.php%3Fid=results.html).